collective live+work spaces

 What if there is a budget short fall?

 A vote will be held.
-One possible outcome is that the total share capital may be increased and new shares issued to raise the extra funds.
+The likely outcome is that the total share capital would be increased and new shares issued to raise the extra funds.
 This means each member's proportion of use would be reduced/diluted.

 How may I acquire shares?